Pim1997/lidar-navigation/README.md

 #### Laser_proc:
 The laser_proc package is used to convert the representations of sensor_msgs/LaserScan and sensor_msgs/MultiEchoLaserScan.
 #### Lidar_navigation:
-The lidar_navigation packages is made for making a map and opening a created map.
+The lidar_navigation package is made for building a map and opening a created map.
 The created maps can be placed in the directory "maps".
 There is a launch directory where the launchfiles for mapping and for driving through the mapped map are placed.
 The lidar_gmapping_navigation.launch in the launch directory is made for mapping.
-The lidar_amcl_navigation.launch is created to open the mapped map and open the other packages that are uesed for navigating through the map.
+The lidar_amcl_navigation.launch is created to open the mapped map and open the other packages that are used for navigating through the map.
 #### Turtlebot_lidar_bringup:
 This package is used to start up the turtlebot
 #### Turtlebot_lidar_description:
-In this package are the specifications of the turtlebot defined.
-This package is added to our because the other packages link often to this package, so instead of changing every direction we added the package to our package.
+This package contains the descriptions of the turtlebot.
 #### Turtlebot_lidar_navigation:
 In this package all navigation parameters are defined.
 Like all costmap parameters and path planner parameters.
 These are defined in the directory "param".
-The parameters are standing in the .yaml files.
+The parameters are defined in the .yaml files.
 #### Turtlebot_lidar_rviz_launchers:
-This package is only used for opening RVIZ on your screen.
+This package is used for opening RVIZ on your screen.
 #### Urg_c:
 This urg_c is a libary for the urg_node.
 #### Urg_node:
 The urg_node is a driver for Hokuyo lidar systems which makes it possible to use a Hokuyo sensor in ROS.
 In this driver the settings of the hokuyo lidar are defined.
 These can be configured in the "cfg" directory.

 ## Installation:
-The next steps explain how to install the packages and the next part is how to launch the navigation package.
-First go to the source of the catkin_ws and clone this repository.
+The first step explains how to install the packages located in this repository and the next part shows how to launch the gmapping and amcl launch files.
+First go to the source of the catkin_ws and git clone this repository.
 ```
 cd catkin_ws/src
 git clone https://github.com/Pim1997/lidar-navigation.git
 cd ..
 catkin_make
 ```
-## Launching the navigation package:
+## Launching gmapping:
-To launch the packages you have to launch lidar_gmapping_navigation.launch run the following code.
+In order to launch gmapping the following lines should be executed in the terminal:
 ```
 roscore
 sudo chmod a+rw /dev/ttyACM0